My own introduction to this field of Energy Saving Solutions . . .

 Here are a couple of articles that I have located which show that even the ‘newest’ energy saving ideas aren’t really that ‘new’ after all.
 The Popular Science magazine referred to happens to be one that I’ve had in my library since it first arrived in my mailbox back in 1979.

 This article is from the Dec 1979 Popular Science.
-It’s a Double-shell Solar House (see pages 54 and following – pull the button on the far right of the screen downward and watch the page number change in the upper right at the same time until you get to p.
-54): Double-shell ‘Solar House’ Note the cover picture as it’s a cut-away of the home and shows how it works.
+It’s a Double-shell Solar House (see pages 54 and following – pull the slide button on the far right of the screen downward until you’re approximately 1/3 from the top.
+The page indicator will probably read “Page 15”; the first page looks like the screenshot): Double-shell ‘Solar House’ Note the magazine’s cover picture as it’s a cut-away of the home and shows how it works.
 And, in the body of the article note the preconditioning tubes shown in one photo and two of the sketches.
 These are used to pre-warm the winter air, and pre-cool the summer air, before it is introduced into the home as fresh air.
 They work because the ground is a ‘heat-sink’ and doesn’t change temperature more than a few degrees from summer to winter, although the depth of that more-or-less consistent temperature may be quite deep depending on where you live on the planet.
 Where I live it is only a few feet below the surface of the ground.
 So, . . . in the winter the very cold air is given a boost in temperature by the warmer ground around the tube, while in the summer the hot air looses some of its heat to the ground.
 The crawl space in this type of home becomes a conditioned space (i.e. treated much like the living space as far as temperature and air quality) and the perimeter outside of the concrete foundation is shown insulated to help keep the temperature more constant.
 The ground under the home is usually sealed and is used as a heat sink to keep the temperature more even while the temperature outside rises and falls.

 And, this is from a News Release dated September 10, 2012: